clburlison/clburlison.com/_posts/2014-05-17-creating-a-development-munki-repo.md

 ##munki_repo Modifications
 Make these changes in the ``bootstrap.sh`` file.

-Currently with Option 1, a developmental munki_repo will be pulled down via git from [munki_repo.dev](https://github.com/clburlison/munki_repo.dev).
-With Option 2, you can point this virtual machine to a munki_repo that exists on your local admin machine.
+You can point this virtual machine to a munki_repo that exists on your local admin machine.
 This means theoretically you could have a complete copy of your production munki_repo on your localhost or an external hard drive.
 This would allow you to point to that folder and start testing/development immediately.

 This will default to downloading a the testing munki_repo since this will allow new users to get started with the least amount of work.
 To get the virtual machine started run the following command.

 {% highlight bash%}
 ./bootstrap
 {% endhighlight %}

-_Note_: the default Option 1 will take some time to download.
-This is due to the software packages in the repo.
-It might even look like the command has become stalled.
-Go grab a coffee.

 #Client Settings
 At this point, the munki_repo should be up and running.
 You will want to setup a client computer to connect to the munki_repo.
 To do this you will need to run the following command on a client computer.